lexis-project/orch-service-tosca-templates/examples/applications/cloudHPCComputation/README.md

 * the post-processing of these computation results, running a post-processing docker container
 * the transfer of post-processing results from the cloud instance local storage to the Cloud Staging Area
 * the transfer of post-processing results from the Cloud Staging Area to DDI
+* the replication these results to other sites if specified

 See TOSCA code in [lexis_template.yaml](lexis_template.yaml).